disulfidebond/citations_from_NCBI/XML_description_and_tips.md

         for tag in xml_tree:
           if tag_identifier is 'h1':
             print tag_identifier
+            # will print 'Major histocompatibility complex haplotyping and long-amplicon allele discovery in cynomolgus macaques...'

 A parser for PubMed has been created in this repo, and [is available here]().